CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Experiments

 \subsection{Evaluating Anatomical Generation Quality}

-We first aim to compare and evaluate the effect of geometric conditioning and guidance on both conditional fidelity and synthetic anatomy quality.
-We sample target moments for a single component (myocardium) from the validation set and generate 200 anatomical segmentations for our method and all baselines.
-We sweep over general guidance weights $w \in [0,2]$, where 0 corresponds to unconditional sampling.
+We first aim to compare and evaluate geometric control methods on both conditional fidelity and synthetic anatomy quality.
+We sample target moments for a single substructure (myocardium) from the validation set and generate 200 anatomical segmentations per method.
+We sweep over guidance weights $w \in [0,2]$.
 In \cref{fig:plot_A}, we show that geometric guidance enhances conditional fidelity, especially at higher guidance weights.
-We observe that our method does not suffer in terms of generation quality, retaining similar levels of morphological and pointcloud evaluation metrics with increasing guidance. \cref{fig:plot_A_seg} shows example label maps generated through varying guidance values for all methods.
-We observe that only our method and implicit conditioning properly align the target and sample ellipsoids with increasing guidance weights.
-In \cref{fig:plot_A_morph_sweep}, we show that geometric guidance better aligns the distribution of geometric features when comparing real and synthetic anatomy. \cref{fig:plot_A_morph} shows that all geometric-control methods can recapitulate the morphological distribution exhibited by the real data.
-Further information on which geometric features were plotted can be found in \cref{appdx:morph_analysis}.
+We observe that our method maintains generation quality, retaining similar levels of morphological and pointcloud evaluation metrics with increasing guidance. \cref{fig:plot_A_seg} shows example label maps generated through varying guidance values for all methods; only our method and implicit conditioning align the target and sample ellipsoids under guidance.
+Further information on which features were plotted can be found in \cref{appdx:morph_analysis}.